 Survivors: Help build congresswoman mass shooting memorial

-There are 6 comments on the Yuma Sun story from 13 hrs ago, titled Survivors: Help build congresswoman mass shooting memorial.
-In it, Yuma Sun reports that:
+There are 10 comments on the The Decatur Daily story from 23 hrs ago, titled Survivors: Help build congresswoman mass shooting memorial.
+In it, The Decatur Daily reports that:

 Survivors of the mass shooting that left former U.S. Rep. Gabby Giffords severely wounded are pleading with the public to help pay for a long-planned memorial after state funding fell through during this year's Legislative session.
 The Jan.
 8, 2011, shooting at a Giffords meet-and-greet event outside a grocery store in Tucson, Arizona, left six dead and 13 injured, including the former congresswoman.